viviandotdev/ObsidianVault/30 Notes/Embracing the Struggle - The Power of the Generation Effect in Learning.md

 type:: #output/mini-essay
 tags:: [[learning]]
 status:: #🟩
-## Embracing the Struggle - The Power of the Generation Effect in Learning

 The "Generation Effect" suggests that **struggling to generate answers on your own, even if incorrect, enhances subsequent learning.**

 **The Experiment**